PlantDynamicsLab/RootModel/README.md

 # RootModel

-After installing MorphoDynamics (https://morphographx.org/morphodynamx/), the model can be compiled by typing:
+After installing MorphoDynamX (https://morphographx.org/morphodynamx/), the model can be compiled by typing:

 make -B